balena-io/balena-mdns-publisher/README.md

         - /run/dbus/system_bus_socket:/host/run/dbus/system_bus_socket

-Alternatively you may change the in-container location of the DBUS socket, but you *must* set `DBUS_SYSTEM_BUS_ADDRESS` envvar to the same location value.
+Alternatively you may change the in-container location of the DBUS socket, but you *must* set `DBUS_SESSION_BUS_ADDRESS` envvar to the same location value.

 #### balenaOS Device

-Should the target be a balenaOS device, then the following section should also be included to ensure that the Supervisor correctly exposes the relevant information to the service:
+Should the target be a balenaOS device, then the following section should also be included to ensure that the DBUS socket is mapped and environment variables is set:

 	 labels:
 		io.balena.features.dbus: '1'